gatsbyjs/gatsby/docs/blog/2019-01-01-publish-multiple-gatsby-sites/index.md

 Open Chrome, and navigate to `http://localhost:8000`.
 You’ll find a simple application with a mock blog and a mock shop.
 Imagine this is a fleshed out application, we can make the assumption that the underlying logic behind the blog and the shop are different and that there are similarities with the styling and components.

 Go back to your IDE and you’ll see that we’re not pulling data from an external source.
-The data is being served locally via a couple of json files in the `data` directory.
-When we run the `develop` command Gatsby pulls the data from these json files and creates pages for them.
+The data is being served locally via a couple of JSON files in the `data` directory.
+When we run the `develop` command Gatsby pulls the data from these JSON files and creates pages for them.
 You can take a look at how this being done by peeking inside of the `gatsby-node.js` file.
 This is because Gatsby builds the code and outputs a static site.

 So imagine our application is starting to grow, the shop and the blog start intertwining with each other.
 You may not notice the lack of separation until its too late and your code is tangled tighter than the ivy across the side of your grandma’s cottage.